 - You will pay me a fee per hour OR per 1,000 words (or other agreed figure) OR a flat fee agreed before the Project begins and as specified in the Project Contract.

 - The agreed fee is non-negotiable once agreed, unless additional work is required, in which case we will agree a new fee and deadline.

 - In most cases, 50% of the fee will be required before work begins.
 This will be stated in the Project Contract.

 - Settlement of the remainder will be required within seven or 30 days of my final invoice date – this will also be stated in the Project Contract.

 - If the Project is lengthy, I may invoice periodically for completed stages.
 This will be specified in the Project Contract.

-- Payment will be due within 30 days of the date of my invoice.
-If payment is delayed beyond 30 days, and in accordance with the Late Payment of Commercial Debts (Interest) Act 1998 – Amended and Supplemented in 2002.
-If payment is late, compensation (http://www.legislation.gov.uk/ukpga/1998/20/section/5A) and interest will be due (interest at 8% above the Bank of England base rate for the period between the due date and payment date https://www.gov.uk/late-commercial-payments-interest-debt-recovery/charging-interest-commercial-debt).
+- Payment will be due within 14 days of the date of my invoice.
+If payment is delayed beyond 30 days, and in accordance with the Late Payment of Commercial Debts (Interest) Act 1998 – Amended and Supplemented in 2002, compensation (http://www.legislation.gov.uk/ukpga/1998/20/section/5A) and interest will be due (interest at 8% above the Bank of England base rate for the period between the due date and payment date https://www.gov.uk/late-commercial-payments-interest-debt-recovery/charging-interest-commercial-debt).

 - You will pay any bank or other charges in connection with transferring payment to me and will be liable for costs incurred by me connected directly or indirectly with the performance of the Project Contract, including recovery of the costs of collection of unpaid invoices and court fees.